 Sign in to the ArcGIS Server Administrator Directory for the hosting server as the ArcGIS Server site administrator and go to a specific machine to use any of the following commands to change the status of a data store machine:

 You can check the status of the machines in a data store using the validate ArcGIS Server REST command.

-- status—For relational or tile cache data stores, possible values are started or stopped.
+- status—For relational or tile cache data stores, possible values are Started or Stopped.
 When stopped, you cannot publish hosted feature layers or hosted scene layers to your portal.

-For spatiotemporal big data stores, statuses are as follows:
+- clusterStatus—For spatiotemporal big data stores, statuses are as follows:

-- green—All data is available
+- green—All data is available.

 - yellow—The data is available, but some or all replica copies of the data are not available and your spatiotemporal big data store is not currently highly available.
 You will always see this status if you configured a single-machine spatiotemporal big data store.
-You could also see this status if machines are rebalancing data, or one or more of the machines in your spatiotemporal big data store are inaccessible.
-If you have a multimachine spatiotemporal big data store and see a yellow status, confirm all machines are still available by validating each machine.
+You may also see this status if machines are rebalancing data, or one or more of the machines in your spatiotemporal big data store are inaccessible.
+If you have a multimachine spatiotemporal big data store and see a yellow status, confirm that all machines are still available by validating each machine.
 If they are available, wait several hours and check again.
 If the status is still yellow, examine the ArcGIS Server logs for errors.

 - red—Some or all of the data is inaccessible.
 Examine the logs and correct errors.